Open help menu

 • Explain how Letter Writing is a near-Psychodrama technique and a simple way to do an embodied role play.

-• Describe each step of the Letter Writing process and how it would be presented in both an individual and group setting.
+• Describe each step of the Letter Writing process and how it would be used in both an individual and group setting.

-• Explain how an individual can use Letter Writing as a tool to process personal feelings and feelings toward someone.
+• Explain how an individual can use Letter Writing as a way to talk to parts of the self or to process personal feelings and feelings toward someone.

 • Explain how Letter Writing can provide individuals with a format to hear words that they’ve always longed to hear in order to both add a positive template or memory and to have a direct experience of receiving what they have longed for.